Debate rages over Sudan's Bashir after "plot" arrests

 Many of them were furious when the peace deal that Bashir secured to end that conflict opened the door for southerners to secede from Sudan last year.

-Former “mujahideen” have organized themselves into groups such as the “Saihun”, or travelers in Arabic, to vent their anger against the government.
+Former “mujahideen” have organised themselves into groups such as the “Saihun”, or travelers in Arabic, to vent their anger against the government.

 “I went fighting as a young man and I feel this government has run the country aground with their corruption.
 We have ministers who are not competent,” said an Islamist, speaking to Reuters before the arrests were announced.